ibm-cloud-docs/account/iam-userid_keys.md

 Enter `ibmcloud iam api-key-delete NAME` in your command prompt, specifying the name of the key to delete.

-## Deleting an API key using the API
+## Deleting an API key by using the API
 {: #delete_user_key-api}
 {: api}